RaspAP/raspap-docs/docs/custom-plugins.md

 As previously noted, developers should avoid using PHP's `$_SESSION` object in their plugins to prevent conflicts with other plugin instances.
 An alternative method for session data storage is provided in the `SamplePlugin` `persistData()` function.

 !!! note "Note"
     The `persistData()` function writes serialized data to the volatile `/tmp` directory which is cleared on each system boot.
-For this reason, it should not be used as a permanent method of data persistence.
+For this reason, it should not be used as a method of permanent data storage.
 However, this functionality roughly approximates PHP's `$_SESSION` object; the difference being that each plugin's data is isolated from other plugin instances.

 ## Publishing your plugin